-First National Bank of Omaha and Nebraska State Treasurer Don Stenberg announced today the winners of the second annual “NEST on the Farm” scholarship contest.
-Three first-place winners each received a $3,500 contribution to a NEST Direct College Savings Plan while three runners-up each received a $1,000 contribution to a NEST Direct College Savings Plan.
-State Treasurer Don Stenberg will present the winners and runners-up with their scholarships September 12 at Husker Harvest Days in Grand Island, Neb.
+Nebraska State Treasurer Don Stenberg and First National Bank of Omaha are pleased to announce the winners of the fourth annual “NEST on the Farm” scholarship contest.
+Three first-place winners have received a $2,500 contribution each to a NEST 529 College Savings Plan while three runners-up have received a $1,000 contribution each to a NEST 529 College Savings Plan.

-The scholarship contest was announced in early June and ran through August 6, 2012.
-Children of Nebraska farming families were invited to submit essays describing what farming means in their lives and how growing up in farm families influences their higher education goals.
-All entries were divided into three age groups: 7-9 years of age; 10-11 years of age; and 12-13 years of age.
+The scholarship contest was announced in May and ran through July 7.
+Children of Nebraska farm and ranch families were invited to submit essays describing what farming means in their lives and how growing up in farm families influences their higher education goals.
+Entries were divided into three age groups: 7-9 years of age; 10-11 years of age; and 12-13 years of age.
 The scholarship winner and the runner-up for each age group are listed below:

 “We congratulate our scholarship winners on their outstanding essays.
 First National Bank is a long-time supporter of the agricultural community in Nebraska, and we are thrilled to provide these students with an opportunity to get a jump start on saving for college,” said Deborah Goodkin, Managing Director, First National Bank of Omaha.

 About First National Bank of Omaha

 First National Bank of Omaha is a subsidiary of First National of Nebraska.
 First National of Nebraska and its affiliates have more than $23 billion in assets and 5,000 employee associates.
 Primary banking offices are located in Nebraska, Colorado, Illinois, Iowa, Kansas, South Dakota and Texas.